FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/develop/account.md

 ### Freezing, unfreezing and abolishing of accounts

-The governance committee can initiate transactions on pre-compiled contracts with a fixed address of 0x10003 and read and write the status of the account.。At the time of execution, it will be determined whether the transaction sponsor msg.sender is a governance member in the governance committee record, and if not, it will be rejected。It is worth noting that the address of the account of the governance committee does not allow the status to be modified。
+The governance committee can initiate transactions on pre-compiled contracts with a fixed address of 0x10003 and read and write the status of the account。At the time of execution, it will be determined whether the transaction sponsor msg.sender is a governance member in the governance committee record, and if not, it will be rejected。It is worth noting that the address of the account of the governance committee does not allow the status to be modified。

 Governance members can also freeze, unfreeze, and abolish accounts through the console.
 For details, see: [Freeze / Unfreeze Account Order](../operation_and_maintenance/console/console_commands.html#freezeaccount-unfreezeaccount), [Order to Abolish Account](../operation_and_maintenance/console/console_commands.html#abolishaccount)